Editorial Policy

 What we are not

 Cuffplay Editorial is not a medical, legal, or psychological authority, and the Kink Test is not a clinical instrument.
+Contracts on this site are educational templates, not legal instruments.
+Legal treatment of consent, contracts, and privacy varies by jurisdiction.
 Our content synthesises community practice and published research; it does not replace advice from licensed professionals.

 If you are making decisions about your physical health, mental health, relationships, or legal standing, consult a licensed professional.
 For crisis support, call 988 (US) or visit findahelpline.com.

 Spotted an error, outdated information, or a framing that causes harm?
 Email editorial@cuffplay.com.
-We review within 48 hours, and if the correction is valid we update the article and timestamp the change in its “Last updated” line.
+We review within 48 hours.